-In production you must use the runtime compiler options and variables to pass a Fortran program its unit assignments.
-For the IBM SP, the environmental variable XLFUNIT_numberi is used to pass unit assignments to the program.
+In production, for the IBM WCOSS, the environmental variable FORTk (where k is a 2-digit number) is used to pass unit assignments to the program.
 Since there may be multiple Fortran programs running inside of a job, these variables must be reset before each program execution.
-Running prep_step before each program execution will set the variable XLFRTEOPTS to enable the use of the variable XLFUNIT_number, and will unset all XLFUNIT_number variables currently set in the environment.
+Running prep_step before each program execution will unset all FORTk variables currently set in the environment.